-The Personal Educational Plan (PEP) meetings are the best place to discuss any issues and it is not necessary to wait until the next scheduled meeting.
-Any person- carer, school representative or pupil can request that an additional meeting is held.
+If you have concerns about the behaviour of a child who is Child in Care, the Personal Educational Plan (PEP) meetings are the best place to discuss any issues.
+It is not necessary to wait until the next scheduled meeting, any person- carer, school representative or pupil can request that an additional meeting is held.

-Exclusion from school should be a last resort for any children, so it is vital that Foster Carers work with the school as soon as a child's behaviour becomes a cause for concern.
+Exclusion from school should be a last resort for any children, so it is vital that Foster Carers and the whole team around the child, work with the school as soon as a child's behaviour becomes a cause for concern.

 The school should tell Foster Carers and the child's Social Worker the reasons for the exclusion.
-The Social Worker should inform the parents, if appropriate; after talking to the child and their parents must look at whether to appeal against the decision to exclude the child.
+The Social Worker should inform the parents, if appropriate.
+After talking to the child and their parents the Social Worker must then look at whether to appeal against the decision to exclude the child.
 The child's Social Worker must also inform the child's Independent Reviewing Officer.

 If a child is excluded from school for a fixed period, the school will provide work for the first five days of the exclusion.
 The child's Social Worker, or your Supervising Social Worker, must talk to you about suitable arrangements for making sure the child does schoolwork during the day and ensuring that the child does not go out during school hours, except as part of a planned arrangement.
 From the sixth day the school should provide a place for the child to be educated.